 Under normal circumstances, students are required to ride the buses to which they have been assigned.
 Where emergency circumstances arise, provisions can be made.
 The guidelines for riding buses other than those assigned are:

-A note from the parent/guardian should be sent to the building principal requesting that the child/children be transported to a friend or relative’s home.
+A note from the parent/guardian sent to the building principal indicating the emergency and requesting an alternative stop.

 The note must state the reasons for the request and specify where the parent/guardian can be reached if necessary.
 This note should be presented to the school office in the morning for the principal’s signature.
 The note must be presented to the bus driver by the student before the child can be transported.
 Students cannot be transported outside of their school attendance area.